MSc Transport and Geoinformation Technology

 - GIS expert in fields ranging from urban planning to land and resource management to environmental monitoring (municipalities, consultant companies).

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Transport and Geoinformation Technology are:

 Transport Systems and Geoinformation Technologies, the main focus areas of the programme, are crucial infrastructures in the creation of sustainable cities, countries and communities in general.
 Today’s transport systems are responsible for a large part of the greenhouse gas emissions causing global warming.
 Transition to zero-emission transport is one of the greatest challenges of our generation.
 The design and operation of modern transport systems is not possible without accurate and up-to-date geographic databases.
 The courses in the programme address issues of planning and designing transports systems, as well as issues of collecting and analysing geographic data.
 Expertise in these subject areas is a prerequisite for finding new innovative solutions for improving the transport and information infrastructures, as well as new solutions for green transport systems.

 Faculty and research

-The main research topics of the geodesy research group are geodetic aspects of BIM (Building Inforemation Modelling) GNSS-based positioning and navigation, physical geodesy and assessment of geographic data quality.
+The main research topics of the research group in Geodesy are geodetic aspects of BIM (Building Information Modelling) GNSS-based positioning and navigation, physical geodesy and assessment of geographic data quality.

-Professor Yifang Ban leads the research in the field of geoinformatics.
-The main focus of the geoinformatics research group is in the area of remote sensing and location and network analysis.
+The main focus of the research group of Geoinformatics is in the area of remote sensing and location and network analysis.